DNA Double-Stranded (dsDNA) Antibodies, IgG, Serum

 The levels of IgG antibodies to dsDNA in serum are known to fluctuate with disease activity in lupus erythematosus, often increasing prior to an increase in inflammation and decreasing in response to therapy.(1,2)

-Evaluating patients with signs and symptoms consistent with lupus erythematosus (LE)
+Evaluating patients with signs and symptoms consistent with systemic lupus erythematosus (SLE)

-Monitoring patients with documented LE for flares in disease activity
+Monitoring patients with documented SLE for flares in disease activity

 A positive test result for double-stranded DNA (dsDNA) antibodies is consistent with the diagnosis of systemic lupus erythematosus.